BlockSigner/business-guide/source/aes/AESsetup.rst

 .. image:: aes_register2.png
     :class: with-shadow

-- You will be taken to a form to enter your company details
+- You will be taken to a form to provide your company details

-Once you submit the form, the AES for Business registration will start.

-- Next, you will receive 2 documents to sign
+- Once you submit the form, the AES for Business registration will start and you will receive 2 documents to sign

  •	**GlobalSign Schedule C** (Customer Digital Signing Service Acknowledgement and Agreement)